bmjoshi/FAIR-UMN/index.md

 ## Support or Contact

-Having trouble with Pages?
+Having trouble with codes or setting up?
 Check out our [documentation](https://github.com/ml-deepai/FAIR-UMN/blob/main/doc/FAIR%20Document%20-%20Identifying%20Interaction%20Location%20in%20SuperCDMS%20Detectors.pdf) or [contact support](https://) and we’ll help you sort it out.